sanjayrawat1/bookshop/catalog-service/README.md

 Now start PostgreSQL container, specifying that it should be part of catalog-network.
 Using the **--net** argument ensures the container will join the specified network and rely on the Docker built-in DNS server:

-`$ docker run -d --name bookshop-postgres --net catalog-network -e POSTGRES_USER=user -e POSTGRES_PASSWORD=password -e POSTGRES_DB=catalog -p 5432:5432 postgres:14.2`
+`$ docker run -d --name bookshop-postgres --net catalog-network -e POSTGRES_USER=user -e POSTGRES_PASSWORD=password -e POSTGRES_DB=bookshop_catalog -p 5432:5432 postgres:14.2`

 Now first build the JAR artifacts: